-Grant Bates, age 46, is our senior vice president of operational excellence and chief information officer since April 2016.
-In this role, he is responsible for our global quality, safety, health and environment (QHSE) and our transportation, warehouse operations, business processes and customer implementation teams and information systems.
+Grant Bates, age 47, is our senior vice president of operations, International and Canada, and operational excellence since January 2019.
+In this role, in addition to International and Canada operations, he is responsible for our global quality, safety, health and environment (QHSE) and our transportation, warehouse operations, business processes and customer implementation teams.
+He previously led our information systems and operational excellence functions since April 2016.
 Mr. Bates previously led our Canada region since March 2014 and served as regional vice president of the Australasian region since March 2012.
-Mr. Bates joined MRC Global in March 2012 through the acquisition of OneSteel Piping Systems.
-Prior to the acquisition, Mr. Bates served as the National Manager of OneSteel Piping Systems.
-He has more than a decade of experience in manufacturing and distribution in a variety of management roles, including several years as a business analyst and consulting engineer.
-Mr. Bates holds a B.E. in mechanical engineering from the University of Newcastle, a graduate diploma in management and a master of business administration from Deakin University.
+Mr. Bates holds a B.E. in mechanical engineering from the University of Newcastle, a graduate diploma in management and a Master of Business Administration from Deakin University.

-John L. Bowhay, age 52, is our senior vice president - supply chain management, valve and technical product sales since August 2015.
+John L. Bowhay, age 53, is our senior vice president - supply chain management, valve and technical product sales since August 2015.
 He previously served as senior vice president of Asia Pacific and Middle East operations since August 2014.
 Before that, Mr. Bowhay served as vice president of European operations since August 2013.
 Prior to this role, Mr. Bowhay served as the managing director for our United Kingdom operations and prior to that role, he was the vice president of sales in the U.K. He brings more than 31 years of industry experience and valve expertise to the MRC Global team.
 Mr. Bowhay attended the London Business School.

-G. Tod Moss, age 56, is our senior vice president of U.S. Western Region and Canada operations since April 2016.
+G. Tod Moss, age 57, is our senior vice president of U.S. Western Region operations since April 2016.
+From April 2016 until 2018, Mr. Moss also led our Canada operations.
 Since 2001, Mr. Moss has held multiple operational leadership positions at our Company.
 He has been involved in opening and expanding many of our service locations in the Rockies, Alaska and North Dakota, as well as our Cheyenne, Tulsa, Odessa and Bakersfield regional distribution centers.
 Prior to these roles, Mr. Moss was the branch manager in Salt Lake City, Utah from 1993 - 2001, and served as assistant product manager of tubular products from 1991-1993.
 His early career included various field positions including inside sales, outside sales and responsibility for coordinating the line pipe sales and inventory level in the Western U.S. Mr. Moss began with Vinson Supply in 1984, which was later acquired by Red Man Pipe & Supply (a predecessor to the Company).
-Over the course of his career, he has been involved in integrating the key acquisitions of Wesco Equipment, Dresser Oil Tools and Chaparral Supply.
 Mr. Moss attended the University of Utah.

-Robert W. Stein, age 59, is our senior vice president of business development since April 2016.
+Robert W. Stein, age 60, is our senior vice president of business development since April 2016.
 He previously led our downstream and integrated supply teams.
 Prior to that, Mr. Stein led our U.S. Southwestern region operations.
 He has been part of MRC Global since 1984 and has served in a variety of roles including regional and branch management, downstream business development, project services and integrated supply.
 Mr. Stein received a B.B.A. in business management from Sam Houston State University.

-Karl W. Witt, age, 57, is our senior vice president of U.S. Eastern Region and Gulf Coast operations since April 2016.
+Karl W. Witt, age, 58, is our senior vice president of U.S. Eastern Region and Gulf Coast operations since April 2016.
 Prior to that, he served in a variety of roles including seven years as regional vice president of the Eastern region and seven years as regional vice president of the Midwest sub-region as well as warehouse manager, outside sales representative, branch manager and vice president of operations with Joliet Valves, which was acquired by McJunkin Red Man Corporation (a predecessor to the Company) in 2001.
 Mr. Witt attended South Suburban College in Chicago.